Cleansed: Synopsis

 In the first scene, a timid Graham approaches Tinker, who appears to be a drug dealer.
 He says he 'wants out' and also asks for drugs.
 Tinker refuses.
 They then have an argument about whether or not they are friends.
 Tinker eventually injects Graham with drugs and he overdoses and dies.

 Rod and Carl sit in a room together, Carl asks Rod if he can have his ring as a proposal of marriage.
 Rod initially refuses.
 Carl promises to always love him, never betray him, and never lie to him.
 Rod is cynical.
 Rod claims that Carl does not even know his real name, and states that he would never die for Carl.
 Carl is not fazed and keeps asking for the ring.
-Rod doesn't surrender the ring but admits that he loves him.
+Rod surrenders the ring but only says that he loves him now, and does not promise to love him forever.
 They kiss.

 Grace enters the hospital demanding her brother, Graham's, clothes.
 The dialogue between her and Tinker imply that her twin brother, Graham, has died.
 Tinker brings Robin in, who is wearing Graham's clothes.
 The two switch clothing, with Grace wearing her brother's clothes and Robin wearing the dress Grace came in with (Robin was originally written as a man but is sometimes played by a woman).
 After a psychotic break triggered by her brother's lingering scent, Grace is admitted into the hospital.
 Grace asks Robin to write her father for her, but Robin reveals he cannot write.

 In the next scene, Tinker beats Carl, wanting him to admit that he and Rod are romantically involved.
 He sodomizes Carl with a long pole, threatening to shove it through his body entirely.
 Carl gives up Rod's name and apologizes to Rod for it.
 Tinker then cuts out Carl's tongue and makes him swallow Rod's ring.

 Grace has begun to hallucinate her brother.
 Stage directions and dialogue between them throughout the play imply that they had an incestuous relationship.
 Haunted by Graham, Grace tries to teach Robin how to read.
 Robin states his love for her, but Grace rejects him.
 Tinker comes into the room, tears out the writing in Robin's notebook, and leaves again.
 He goes and cuts off Carl's hands in front of Rod, who lays there and comforts him.